sunilgiri7/sunilgiri7/README.md

 - 💞️ I’m looking to collaborate on anything I can help with.
 - 📫 Reach me at seungiri841@gmail.com

+- 🔭 I’m currently working on Feature Extraction and Data analytics

+- 🌱 I’m currently learning NLP with Data Analytics

+- 🤝 I’m looking for help with Research, preferably in NLP x Data Analytics

+- 👨‍💻 All of my projects are available at https://github.com/sunilgiri7?tab=repositories

+- 📫 How to reach me seungiri841@gmail.com

+- ⚡ Fun fact Welp, I have something to be passionate about!

 ## 🌐 Socials: